privrja/MassSpecBlocks/Deploy.md

 ## Database

 Use create/insert script to prepare database structure [create_insert_script.sql](https://github.com/privrja/thesis-analysis/blob/master/create_insert_script_2021_03_28.sql).
 Script at start contains drops for tables and constraints.
 If you don't have these tables in the database before, you should comment first part of the script.
+Script assume, that database was already created and launched.

 ## Backend